bungle-bear/bungle-bear.github.io/raiding.md

 being able to consistently execute it in a raid is quite another.
 Remember, you're going to have your hands full dealing with all the tricky mechanics being thrown at you (see above).
-And the first rule of optimisation is the "ABC" rule: Always Be Casting!
+And the first rule of optimisation is "ABC": Always Be Casting!
 You should be constantly keeping your global cooldown "rolling", with no pauses between GCDs.
 When you need to use an oGCD, you should ideally "weave" this.